Satellite images of Wuhan may suggest coronavirus was spreading as early as August - Local News 8

 It’s easy to miss the early signs of a pandemic, too, Brownstein said.
 “If the same thing happened in the US, it’s very possible that we could miss these signals, as well.
 So I think it’s all about the idea that we need to strengthen our public health efforts and also strengthen our public health surveillance.

-The United States found out in early January that a respiratory-based epidemic was spreading through Wuhan, but it would take weeks before the first case was identified in the US in Seattle and the federal government would begin to take any action.
+The United States found out in early January that a respiratory-based epidemic was spreading through Wuhan, but it would take weeks before the first known case was identified in the United States in Seattle and the federal government would begin to take any action.

-“We also have the challenges of the lack of testing in this country, so signals were probably missed here, as well, that transmission was happening and we didn’t know about it either.”
+“We also have the challenges of the lack of testing in this country, so signals were probably missed here, as well, that transmission was happening and we didn’t know about it either,” Brownstein said.

 More than 7 million people have since been infected with the deadly virus worldwide, according to Johns Hopkins University, with more than 404,000 global deaths and more than 110,000 deaths in the US.